ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-vsphere-platform.md

 The management software stack consists of vCenter Server, AD/DNS, and vRealize operations tooling. vCenter manages all hosts in the entire VCS instance.
 AD/DNS provide Domain Name Services (DNS) and management authentication services, a local NTP source, and role-based access control (RBAC) for access to the vCenter, vRealize operations tooling, and NSX-T administration portal.
 The vRealize operations tooling includes vRealize Operations Manager (vROps), and vRealize LogInsight (vRLI).
 These components collectively provide a native console for vSphere operations, ability to automate management of the cloud platform, centralized log collection and analysis, and network visibility and optimization up to the hypervisor, SaaS consumer workloads are not monitored by default.

 Within the Management cluster, shared storage is used to provide enhanced resiliency to the management stack.
-The use of shared storage provides rapid restoration of management components if an ESXi host is lost. vSAN a requirement to keep all management stack data in account dedicated storage, which grows the management cluster to four hosts.
+The use of shared storage provides rapid restoration of management components if an ESXi host is lost. vSAN based storage is used to keep all management stack data in the account boundary. vSAN requires a minimum cluster size of four ESXi hosts.

 The vCenter appliance provides the necessary interfaces to the virtualization administrators, which include a robust RESTful API.
 Resilience of the vCenter appliance is delivered by using vSphere native DRS functions such as vMotion.
 More management components are deployed to the management cluster but only the vCenter appliance is responsible for direct operation of the platform.